cycle/docs/advanced/single-table-inheritance.md

 $posts = $orm->getRepository(Post:class)->findAll();
 ```

 You are currently not allowed to assign custom repositories or constrains to child entity.
-However you can use `_type` in your queries to pre-filter the selection.
+However, you can use `_type` in your queries to pre-filter the selection.